Laravel Route Model Binding Best Practices for Cleaner Code

 }

 That's it.
-Laravel sees the type-hinted Quiz model, matches it to the {quiz} URI segment, and automatically fetches the model.
+Laravel sees the type-hinted Post model, matches it to the {post} URI segment, and automatically fetches the model.
 If no matching record exists, it throws a 404.
 No manual queries, no explicit error handling.

 Implicit vs Explicit Binding: When to Use Each